YourNiceCv

 3. Optimize Your Keywords (Contextual, Not Stuffed)

-The ATS scores your CV based on how well it matches the job description.
+The ATS scores your resume based on how well it matches the job description.
 This match rate is heavily dependent on keywords.
 However, modern AI-driven ATS platforms are smart enough to penalize "keyword stuffing" (randomly listing words without context).

 Here is how to optimize your keywords effectively: